Error-331/code_tests/docs/bible/quotes.md

 ...True faith believes the best, while fear thinks the worst...

 ...Peter had anxiety and fear, but we must understand that fear is false faith...

-...True faith believes the best, while fear thinks the worst...

 ...Fear brings cursing, but faith brings blessing...